iamgopinathbehera/Student-Performance-Indicator/README.md

 5. **Hyperparameter Tuning**: Optimize the model parameters for better performance.
 6. **Deployment**: Deploy the model for real-time predictions.

-## 👥 Contributing

-Contributions are welcome!
-Please read the contributing guidelines for more details.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## 📬 Contact